On This Page

 Other Disease and Health Risks

-Additional concerns include Crimean-Congo hemorrhagic fever, leptospirosis, marine hazards, Middle East respiratory syndrome (MERS), schistosomiasis, snakebites.
+Additional concerns include Crimean-Congo hemorrhagic fever, leptospirosis, marine hazards, Middle East respiratory syndrome (MERS), schistosomiasis, sexually transmitted infections, snakebites.

 Consular Advice